What BRCGS Auditors Really Look for in Insect Control Systems

 - Responsibilities for inspection and maintenance

-- Frequency of monitoring and verification
+- Monitoring and verification frequency

 2. Correct placement and suitability of insect light traps